A repeatable, evidence-based transition methodology.

 Week 1

-Define organisational boundary, asset scope, stakeholder map, and access requirements.
+Define organisational boundary, asset scope, stakeholder map, and access arrangements.
 Agree on success criteria and governance for the engagement.

 02